Ricoledan/the-black-list/README.md

 ## Movies

+- [If Beale Street Could Talk](imdb.com/title/tt7125860/) - A young woman embraces her pregnancy while she and her family set out to prove her childhood friend and lover innocent of a crime he didn't commit.

 - [Get Out](https://www.imdb.com/title/tt5052448/) - A 2017 American horror film written and directed by Jordan Peele.
 Get Out follows Chris Washington, a young African-American man who uncovers a disturbing secret when he meets the family of his Caucasian girlfriend, Rose Armitage.

+- [Us](https://www.imdb.com/title/tt6857112/) - A family's serene beach vacation turns to chaos when their doppelgängers appear and begin to terrorize them.

 - [Moonlight](https://www.imdb.com/title/tt4975722/) - A young African-American man grapples with his identity and sexuality while experiencing the everyday struggles of childhood, adolescence, and burgeoning adulthood.